aleron75/magemonolog/README.md

 It is assumed you know Monolog's Handlers to understand the meaning of `params` node.

-Multiple Log Handlers can be activated at a time with different log filter level;
-this way, for example, you can log any message into a file and only log via e-mail serious errors.
+Multiple Log Handlers can be activated at the same time with different log filter level; this way, for example, it is possible to log any message into a file and only serious errors via e-mail.